Patickhys/Coleman-s-Gym-Applet/README.md

 - As a user, I want to be able to keep track of my weight change.
 - As a user, I want to be able to view all of my log entries in a meaningful way.

+- As a user, I want to be able to save my training log and food log to file.
+- As a user, I want to be able to reload my file so as to update them again.